Q) What forensic

 are therefore competitive for any employment opportunities related to

 analytical chemistry.
-Employment areas include the following:
+Employment areas include:

 State/Government: DEA, EPA, FDA, FBI, Defense Agencies, National